wp-plugins/embed-articles/readme.txt

 Tested up to: 4.0
 Donate link: https://pledgie.com/campaigns/26781

 Plugin for embedding of full-text free content articles for your blog.
-Adds SEO to your blog with automated metadata creation through Open Graph Protocol metas.
+Adds SEO to your blog with automated metadata creation through ogp.me metas.

 == Description ==